 The Restaurant at Poplar Grove

-Even before arriving into the restaurant, dining at Poplar Grove feels like a pretty special experience.
+Even before arriving at the restaurant, dining at Poplar Grove feels like a pretty special experience.
 Located on the slope of Munson Mountain (home of the Penticton sign), even the parking lot has fantastic panoramic views!

 Phone: 250-493-9463